 History of bilateral relations

-In 1957, the Federal Council upgraded the Swiss legation in Rome to an embassy.
+In 1957, the Federal Council upgraded the Swiss legation in Rome, which had been maintained since 1871, to an embassy.